SAR drafting that adds value to FIU analysis

 Tracking Outcomes of Reports

-Monitoring the outcomes of submitted SARs enhances the overall effectiveness of the reporting process.
+Monitoring the outcomes of submitted SAR drafting enhances the overall effectiveness of the reporting process.
 By analyzing feedback from FIUs and assessing any follow-up investigations, institutions can refine their detection methods and better understand financial crime patterns.
-Establishing metrics to measure the impact of SAR submissions can lead to improved operational strategies and heightened awareness within the organization.
+Establishing metrics to measure the impact of SAR drafting submissions can lead to improved operational strategies and heightened awareness within the organization.

 Maintaining Communication with FIUs